惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 “We have 10 countries at risk,” said Jean Kaseya, head of the Africa CDC, listing Angola, Burundi, the Central African Republic, the Republic of the Congo, Ethiopia, Kenya, Rwanda, South Sudan, Tanzania and Zambia.

-That came as reports emerged that residents of a town at the epicenter of the Ebola outbreak in eastern DRC attacked and burned part of a health center where people are being treated for the virus, and 18 people suspected of infection left the facility.
+That came as reports emerged that residents of a town at the epicenter of the Ebola outbreak in eastern DRC attacked and burned part of a health center where people were being treated for the virus, and 18 people suspected of infection left the facility.

 On Thursday, another treatment center in the town of Rwampara was burned down after family members were prohibited from retrieving the body of a local man.

 The bodies of those who died of Ebola can be highly contagious and lead to further spread when people prepare them for burial and gather for funerals.
-The dangerous work of burying suspected victims is being managed wherever possible by authorities.
+The dangerous work of burying suspected victims is being managed whenever possible by authorities.

-Authorities in north-eastern DRC have banned funeral wakes and gatherings of more than 50 people in an effort to curb the spread of the virus.
+Authorities in the north-eastern DRC have banned funeral wakes and gatherings of more than 50 people in an effort to curb the spread of the virus.